Get tested to find out if you have coronavirus.

 Will I get a test?

-There is very high demand for tests at the moment.
-Please note that daily allocations of tests will be prioritised for critical workers initially where demand outstrips supply.
+There is always a high demand for tests.
+The daily allocations of tests will be prioritised for critical workers initially.

 Availability of home testing kits are managed at a UK level, whereas slots at the mass drive-through testing centres are managed through the Local Health Boards and Public Health Wales.